AnkitPrakash687/YoutubeTrendings/README.md

     * The language that I am using for map reducing is "Python".
 * What kind of chart will you use to display your results?
     * I will use pie chart to display my results.
+   1.venkata Dasari
+   * Mapper input: One line of data that mapper will read: